AsheleyAudrey/event-registration-system/README.md

      ├── 🐳 Docker workflow
      └── ✅ Automated process

-This reduces the need to manually repeat the same build/deployment stepsafter every change.
+This reduces the need to manually repeat the same build/deployment steps after every change.

 #### ☁️ Deployment